destroflyer/maniascript/docs/advanced/persistence.md

 UserMgr.MainUser.PersistentSave();
 ```

-The important part here is `UserMgr.MainUser.PersistentSave();`, which stores the current properties of `UserMgr.MainUser` (including our extension property) in a way that survives a game restart.
+The important part here is `UserMgr.MainUser.PersistentSave();`, which stores the current state of `UserMgr.MainUser` (including our extension variable) in a way that survives a game restart.
 Without the call to this method, the variable would be deleted when your current session is closed.
-Again, make sure you always use a custom prefix for your variable in order to avoid conflicts with properties from other scripts.
+Again, make sure you always use a custom prefix for your variable in order to avoid conflicts with variables from other scripts.

 TODO: Check how this behaves on server.